thlorenz/v8-perf/gc.md

 [watch](https://youtu.be/VhpdsjBUS3g?t=15m30s)

 - every allocation brings us closer to GC pause
-- even though as many steps of collection are performed in parallel, **every collection pauses our app**
+- even though as many steps of collection are performed in parallel and thus average GC pauses are small (1ms - 10ms) on average
+- however **every collection pauses our app**
-- try to pre-alloc as much as possible ahead of time
+- try to pre-alloc values ahead of time if the are known when your application initializes and don't change after that

 ## Orinoco Garbage Collector